 Takes about 15 minutes once you have everything prepped and ready to go (about 10 minutes).

-In one large pan, you saute lots of garlic, anchovies (again, don’t be freaked out … they get mashed up and lend a subtle flavor… you can always use less or skip), oregano and crushed pepper (again, adjust to taste depending on how spicy you like things) in olive oil.
+In one large pan, you saute lots of garlic, anchovies (again, don’t be freaked out … they get mashed up and lend a subtle flavor… you can always use less or skip — in fact, lately we have been using only 1!), oregano and crushed pepper (again, adjust to taste depending on how spicy you like things) in olive oil.

 Then add in the vegetable broth and bring to a boil.